AmCham China Initiative • 2026

 Frequently Asked Questions

-The contest is open to all students (parent or guardian consent required) in grades 7–12 who hold a valid US passport and are currently enrolled in a school (international, local, or home school) in Mainland China.
+The contest is open to all students (parent or guardian consent required) in elementary, middle, and high school who hold a valid US passport and are currently enrolled in a school (international, local, or home school) in Mainland China.
 AmCham China membership is not required.

 As an American living in China, what does the 250th anniversary of the United States mean to you?
 Write an essay reflecting on American values, history, or identity as seen through your unique experience abroad.

-Winners in both the Middle School and High School categories will receive cash book scholarships and framed certificates.
+Winners in all three categories will receive cash book scholarships and framed certificates.
 Runners-up will also receive cash book scholarships and certificates of achievement.
 Prize amounts will be confirmed and announced at the official launch.

 Winning essays and selected finalists may be published on the AmCham China website and in the AmCham China Quarterly magazine, which reaches nearly 1,000 member companies and a wide business and government audience.
 Publication requires consent from the student and their parent/guardian.